-The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the Act), primarily in Chapter 4.
+The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 The Swedish Competition Authority (the SCA) has issued two guidance documents on the application of the rules:

-The first document is available in English on the SCA’s website.
+Both documents are available in English on the SCA’s website.

 As is the case for all EU Member States, EU Merger control rules could be of relevance.
 First, if the thresholds for filing under the EU Merger Regulation (EUMR) are met, a filing under Swedish merger control rules is not necessary even though the thresholds for filing in Sweden are met.
 Further, jurisdiction could be transferred between Sweden and the European Commission under the EUMR referral rules.

-As a general comment, it can further be mentioned that the SCA relies considerably on EU precedents and analysis.
+Generally speaking, the SCA relies considerably on EU precedents and analysis.

 There is no other relevant legislation for foreign transactions or investments in Sweden as far as merger control is concerned.

 If the thresholds for compulsory filing are met, notification is necessary and there are no exceptions.
-It can be noted that the Act does not contain the exceptions listed in Article 3(5) of the EUMR (trading in securities, etc).
+It should be noted that the Act does not contain the exceptions listed in Article 3(5) of the EUMR (trading in securities, etc).
 However, those situations should not be considered concentrations under Swedish merger control law either.